kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 14. **Away G-Goal Difference Losses (AGD-L)** Last N losses of the away team with G difference in the final score away its home (${HG - AG \geq 2}$)
 15. **Away Win Rate (AW%)** Total win rate from the start of the league away its home
 16. **Away Loss Rate (AL%)** Total loss rate from the start of the league away its home

+Each column can be added or removed from a league during the creating phase.

 # Leagues